-Events with Alcohol - Alcoholic beverages may not be served at any student event without specific approval of the Vice President for Student Affairs, Associate Dean for Student Life or their designee, through the alcohol event form.
+Events with Alcohol - Alcoholic beverages may not be served at any student event without specific approval of the Vice President for Student Affairs, Dean of Students or their designee, through the alcohol event form.
 The University food service vendor must provide the alcohol.
 All food and beverage requirements are outlined in the SBU Club and Organization Manual located on my.sbu.edu.
 No privately obtained alcoholic beverages may be brought into an organized event.
 Any organization or group that fails to comply with these regulations may lose its privilege of serving alcoholic beverages at events and/or the right to schedule facility use at St. Bonaventure University.
-No club or organization may sponsor events off campus where alcohol is served without authorization from the Vice President for Student Affairs, Associate Dean for Student Life or their designee.
+No club or organization may sponsor events off campus where alcohol is served without authorization from the Vice President for Student Affairs, Dean of Students or their designee.